 We know, it’s not the sexiest thing to talk about but when it comes to building a new home there are a few costs involved that are not covered by finance.
 These range from costs for the land to what you have to pay at settlement.
 And it’s not like these costs are hidden, they are just ones that many people forget about or just don’t know about.

-We’ve all heard this word thrown around when shopping the housing market.
-It’s something no one can avoid and is one of the first costs involved in building.
+We’ve all heard this word thrown because it’s something no one can avoid (and is one of the first costs involved in building).
 Deposits are required for both the Land and the Build as a form of security.
-Deposits ensure that people are serious in making the purchase of the land, and so the land isn’t sold to another person.
+It ensure that people are serious in making the purchase of the land, and so the land isn’t sold to another person.
 For the build side, the money is used to commence work on your build, such as drafting plans and paying for surveys.

 Costs involved: $4,500-$8,500.
 The reason for the price variation is that the deposit can change depending on your block of land or builder you choose.